Young blood: Canada's Gilgeous-Alexander giving Thunder hope with breakout season | CBC Sports

 Budding star

-Gilgeous-Alexander is the budding star who leads the way.
+Gilgeous-Alexander of Hamilton, Ont., is the budding star who leads the way.
 He averages 21.0 points, 6.2 assists and 5.3 rebounds per game.
 He hit a game-winner in the season opener against Charlotte.

 "He's taking on a different level of responsibility," Daigneault said.
 "He's playing a different role on this team than he has so far in his career, and he's not shying away from that."